Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Quantum ergodicity

-For larger $u$, the chaotic sea dominates, but there are strong fluctuations that indicate remnants of quasi-regular regions.
-As we see from \Fig{fig:fgpChain}, the fluctuations become smaller, but then get stronger again as $u$ is further increased, crossing to the regime where the SP becomes stable.
+Inspecting further the dependence of $\sigma$ on $u$ in the ${L_s{=}3}$ case, as we enter the chaotic regime, the trend is reversed due to the induced ergodicity, and the fluctuations become smaller.
+Nevertheless, even when the chaotic sea dominates, there are still rather strong fluctuations, indicating remnants of quasi-regular regions.
+For much larger values of $u$, the trend reverses again: fluctuations become stronger as $u$ increases.
+This reversed trend reflects the crossover to the DS regime, where the SP becomes stable.

-We conclude that, for finite $N$, quantum dynamics fails to resolve the SP island and, therefore, quantum metastability is diminished.
-Still, looking on the fluctuations, we are able to identify remnants of quasi-integrability.
-The underlying phase-space structures are not resolved, but still affect quantum ergodicity.